jordanbusby/stock-watcher/README.md

-# Stock Watcher Project by Jordan Busby
+# ⛳ Stock Watcher App

 ## Notes
 - It doesn't appear to be working in Node 17+, using Node 16.13.1.
 This can probably be fixed by  `export NODE_OPTIONS=--openssl-legacy-provider` in terminal before launch; but I haven't yet tested.